99002561/Genesis-Notebook/C++/Core_C++/Assignments/README.md

 # Set-1:
 * Implement Box as a class
-* Impement  Point as a class
+* Implement  Point as a class
 * Implement Banking Account as a class
 * Implement Mobile Customer as a class
 * Implement Color as user defined type